 The collapse of human decency online can’t be bandaged over with algorithms or anti-trust threats.
 It must be starved of an audience, one user at a time.
 The burden is personal, not technical or political.
 It falls on me – not thee.

 That was the standard model from archaic Greece until the 16th century when people began to think about systems, structures, and incentives: to think like political scientists, sociologists, and economists not moralists (in classical Greece they were toying with these ideas, but Romans and Christians didn’t like them).
 That model lost, the battle is over.
 People don’t behave the way they do on smartphones because they are fallen and wicked, they behave that way because that is what these systems reward.
 And while nobody knew what they were building, there are fairly simple steps that governments or ad industry organizations could make which would change the systems and reverse their worst aspects.
 That they don’t take those steps goes back to those Industrial Age structural problems: large rich companies have people to find reasons to persuade politicians not to pass laws which will take the money away, and are run by people who have always spied on people and can’t imagine doing something else.
-And as the Ad Contrarian points out, far more people see a presidential tweet when it is printed in the paper or flashed on prime-time news than ever see it on twitter (20% of Americans, and 90% of American journalists, have a Twitter account).
+And as the Ad Contrarian points out, far more people see a presidential tweet when it is printed in the paper or flashed on prime-time news than ever see it on twitter (20% of Americans have a twitter account, but 96% of American journalists have one and check it at least weekly).

 In another place, Gurri says that: